Team-On-My-Watch/On-My-Watch-BE/README.md

 ### List of Followers
 > /api/myfollowers/
 - Method: GET
-- Resposne: 200 OK, Array of users following your account
+- Resposne: 200 OK / Array of users following your account

 ### List of Users You Are Following
 > /api/following/
 - Method: GET
-- Resposne: 200 OK, Array of users you are following
+- Resposne: 200 OK / Array of users you are following

 ### View User's Favorite Recommendations